What does PRN Stand for and When Should it Be Used?

 I did terribly in college Latin, as much as I tried.
 But let’s take a little Latin lesson here: PRN is from the Latin term “Pro Re Nata”, which literally translates into English “as needed”.
 We frequently utilize this “as needed” terminology with medicine, and nurses daily hand out PRN medications for a variety of different reasons.
 Very often, nurses get their clues that the PRN medication is needed from their clinical assessment of their patient, in varying degrees of subjective and objective information that is gathered.

-The PRN medical abbreviation is one of the most common abbreviations used in healthcare along with Bid in nursing.
+PRN is a medical abbreviation is one of the most common abbreviations used in healthcare along with Bid in nursing.
 It is written by physicians on prescriptions, nurses in nurse’s notes, and other staff to describe things that can or have been completed “as needed.”

-Nursing jobs also be referred to as a “prn position.”
+Nursing jobs can also be referred to as a “prn position.”
 The same rules apply as PRN medications.
-A nurse that accepts a PRN position is utilized as needed.
-Some PRN positions have minimum hours, but generally, the days and times are flexible and based on the needs of the employer.
+A nurse who accepts a PRN position is utilized as needed.
+Some PRN positions have minimum hours, but generally, the days and times are flexible and based on the employer’s needs.
+A nurse may be required to pick up a PRN shift once a month to maintain her status in the temporary nurse pool or they may just work as needed to assist with staffing shortages.

 PRN Abbreviation in Other Use Cases